Fleetwood RNLI warn bathers about dangerous inflatables as part of their beach safety at Fleetwood campaign.

 - If you get into trouble stick your hand in the air and shout for help.

 - If you see someone in difficulty, never attempt a rescue.
-Tell a lifeguard, or, if you can’t see a lifeguard, call 999 or 112 and ask for the Coastguard.
+Tell a lifeguard, or, if you can’t see a lifeguard, call 999 and ask for the Coastguard.

 The Maritime and Coastguard Agency (MCA) and HM Coastguard (HMCG) are the government organisations responsible for preventing loss of life, continuously improving maritime safety, and protecting the marine environment in the sea around the UK.